santiagonar1/reshuffle/README.md

 target_link_libraries(exec.out PRIVATE reshuffle::reshuffle)
 ```

-Finally, when you configure your external application remember to include the path to `reshuffle`:
+When you configure your external application remember to include the path to `reshuffle`:

 ```shell
 cmake -DCMAKE_PREFIX_PATH=/path/to/reshuffle/install